logo

 via Honolulu

 The cover was opened and passed by the censor in Christchurch (censor number 5) [2].
 The censor stamp is red rather than the usual purple.
-Apparently red handstamps are more common in Christchurch than elsewhere [8].
+Red censor handstamps are usually from Christchurch [8].

 The regular Honolulu - San Francisco airmail was established as a leg on the route between USA and the Philippinnes in November 1935.
 An airmail service from the USA to Hawaii followed by Hawaii - New Zealand by sea had been available since that time [3].
-However, it is not clear when the service first became available in the opposite direction from New Zealand.
+The service in the opposite direction from New Zealand first appears in the Mail Notice of the Evening Post for dispatch on the Niagara from Auckland on 24 January 1939 arriving in Honolulu on 3 February [15].

-It was available in 1939 as two 1939 covers addressed to the USA are shown in [4].
+Two covers addressed to the USA are shown in [4].
 The first is dated 12 June 1939 (i.e. before WWII) and has the routing American Airmail via Honolulu and is franked with 1s 6d while the second is franked with 1s 9d and is postmarked 8 December, 1939.
-Startup in his Appendix A shows that the 1s 9d service to UK via Honolulu was available in October 1939 [5].
+Startup [5] in his Appendix A lists the 1s 9d service to UK via Honolulu as available in October 1939 although it is not listed in the New Zealand Schedule of Air Mail Charges for April 1940 that he shows in his Appendix B.

 via Honolulu